Pinafore/nlp-hw/tfidf_guesser/README.md

 understand it for future homeworks (you'll need to write/call code like it in the future).

+You also don't have to save the vectorizer and tfidf representations, we'll do that for you.
+Take a look at the base guesser class, it needs to track the questions and answer.
+This will also be saved to a pickle.

 What to turn in
 -